PateShin/tp/docs/UserGuide.md

 - Words in UPPER_CASE are the parameters to be supplied by the user.
 - Items in square brackets are optional.
 - Items with …​ after them can be used multiple times.
+- Items in round brackets are grouped together.
 - Parameters can be in any order, if PREFIX specified.
-- Paraneters must be separated by a semicolon and space, if no PREFIX specified.
+- Parameters must be separated by a semicolon and space, if no PREFIX specified.

 Here is a closer look at each key feature.